ArezooNazer/AndroidVideoPlayer/README.md

  </ul>

  # Get started
- Every thing you need is in Player Module. just follow the instructions.
+ Everything you need is in Player Module. just follow the instructions.

- ## Add dependency
+ ## 1. Add dependency
  In this project we use Exoplayer v.2.9.0

 ```android